tombruijn/counter.js/README.md

 This project is tested with [Jasmine](http://pivotal.github.io/jasmine/).

 In the spec directory you can find all the tests for this project.
+The spec suite expects a compiled `counter.js` file to be available in the `js` directory, so make sure you have compiled it before testing.

-It uses the Jasmine Ruby gem so I doesn't have to copy Jasmine into this project.
+The project uses the Jasmine Ruby gem so I don't have to copy Jasmine into this project.

-Start the Jasmine server with `rake jasmine`.
+Start the Jasmine server with `rake jasmine` and visit the returned url.

 ## Code status